yenly/foamy-nextjs/README.md

 ```

 ### How to upgrade Foam
 [Fork the latest Foam template](https://github.com/foambubble/foam-template).
-Copy `.vscode` directory to your root level of this repo.
+Copy `.vscode` directory to your root level of your repo.
 Open your workspace and things should magically work.
 It's Foam's magic sauce.
 If not, try:
 - update VS Code extensions defined in `.vscode/extensions.json`
 - disable and enable extensions needed and restart VS Code